 – Recommended float charge voltage of 13.8V

-As a side note, some smart or multi-stage SLA chargers have a feature that detects open circuit voltage (OCV).
-An over-discharged lithium battery that is in protection mode will have an OCV of 0.
+As a side note, some smart or multi-stage SLA chargers have a feature that detects open circuit voltage (As a side note, some smart or multi-stage SLA chargers have a feature that detects open circuit voltage (OCV).
+An over-discharged lithium battery that is in protection mode will have an OCV of near 0V.
 This type of charger would assume this battery is dead and would not try to charge it.
-A charger with a lithium setting will try to recover or “wake up” an over-discharged lithium battery.
+A charger with a lithium setting will try to recover or “wake up” an over-discharged lithium battery that is in protection mode.

 Long term storage